 This means you might have to choose between eating a cookie or eating chocolate.
 Your plan requires you to eat the sweets mindfully at the kitchen or dining room table so that you won’t be distracted by the television, and can really enjoy what you’re eating, thereby eating less and feeling satisfied.

-This plan has several other advantages.
 First, it causes you to pay attention while you’re eating dinner so that you leave room for dessert.
 This may prevent you from overeating.
 Secondly, you will have to make a choice between eating dessert and watching television.

 There might be days when you’d rather watch TV, and that’s fine.
 Or there might be days when your dinner is so yummy that you’d prefer to eat a few bites more than have sweets afterwards.
 Lastly, you won’t feel terrible after you eat too much, and you’ll sleep better.